-Washington State’s Infant and Toddler Car Seat Laws
+Infant and Toddler Car Seat Laws: Washington State

 The American Academy of Pediatrics updated their recommendations for car and booster seats in March of 2011, as follows:

-- Keep infants and toddlers in rear-facing car seats until at least two years old (previously one year old*) or until they reach the highest weight or height allowed by the manufacturer of the car seat.
+- Keep infants and toddlers in rear-facing car seats until at least two years old (previously one year old until December 31, 2019) or until they reach the highest weight or height allowed by the manufacturer of the car seat.

-- All children age two or older, or those younger than two who have outgrown the rear-facing seat, should use a forward-facing car seat with a harness for as long as possible, up to the highest weight or height allowed by the manufacturer of the car seat.
+- All children aged two to four, or those younger than two who have outgrown the rear-facing seat, should use a forward-facing car seat with a harness for as long as possible, up to the highest weight or height allowed by the manufacturer of the car seat.

 Riding a personal watercraft (PWC), like a jet ski, can be an exhilarating experience but it can also be very dangerous.
 Inexperienced or inebriated operators can find themselves in a jet ski accident with one wrong move.
 According to the U.S. Coast Guard in their Recreational Boating Statistics report, there were more than 764 injuries and 808 deaths on personal water crafts and jet skis in 2011 alone.